1. PERFORMANCE OF THE SERVICES

-1.1 The scope of the Services is limited to the work specified in the Engagement Letter (or Proposal).
+1.1 The scope of the Services is limited to the work specified in the Client Services Agreement (or Proposal).
 Either you or Crowe Australasia may request changes to the Services.

 1.2 We will use reasonable commercial efforts to provide the Services in an efficient and timely manner using all reasonable skill and expertise.

-1.4 Dates in any timetable set out in the Engagement Letter (or Proposal) or otherwise advised are intended for planning and estimating purposes only and are not contractually binding.
+1.4 Dates in any timetable set out in the Client Services Agreement (or Proposal) or otherwise advised are intended for planning and estimating purposes only and are not contractually binding.

 1.5 The Services will be provided solely for your benefit and use.
 We accept no liability or responsibility to any third party in respect of the Services, except for any external audit engagement.